thangvubk/SoftGroup/README.md

 Please refer to `visualize_open3d.py` for more details.

 ## Citation
 If you find our work helpful for your research.
-Please cite our paper.
+Please consider citing our paper.

 ```
-@inproceedings{vu2019softgroup,
+@inproceedings{vu2022softgroup,
   title={SoftGroup for 3D Instance Segmentation on 3D Point Clouds},
   author={Vu, Thang and Kim, Kookhoi and Luu, Tung M. and Nguyen, Xuan Thanh and Yoo, Chang D.},
   booktitle={CVPR},